-I use a choice blend of words and wacky illustrations to reach kids through fiction and non-fiction.
-My concepts are unique and have won awards.
-My work spans both corporate and voluntary organizations, print and multimedia, advertising and edutainment.
+I use choice words and wacky illustrations, to reach kids through fiction and non-fiction.
+My unique concepts have won awards.
+In Kidlit, my work spans corporate and voluntary organizations, print and multimedia, advertising and edutainment.

 To name a few – Sherston Educational Software UK, Scholastic India, Madhyam, ActionAid, Hallmark Cards, The Azim Premji Foundation, The Centre for Learning Resources and Nextwave Multimedia (P) Ltd. I have been published by Highlights Magazine USA., Scholastic India, Orient Longman, Pratham Books, The National Book Trust and Tulika Books.

 ‘When we strive to become better than we are, everything around us becomes better too.‘ Paulo Coelho

 - Encouragement Prize awarded for the use of Indian folk art in Children’s Picture Book Illustration by the Asian Cultural Centre for UNESCO, the Noma Concours at Japan, in 1992.